Worst-Case Services and State-Based Scheduling: Feasible Schedules

-According to this lemma, each non-empty face of $\mb{P}(\chi)$ can be identified by a chain.
 Given a chain, $\mc{C}$, if $|\mc{C}|=m+1$, $\mb{P}_\mc{C}(\chi)$ is a potential $(n-m)$-face of $\mb{P}(\chi)$.
-Furthermore, we call $\mc{C}$ {\it \textbf{complete}} if $m=n$, so each complete chain identifies a potential $0$-face, which is of particular interests because a $0$-face is but a vertex.
+We call $\mc{C}$ {\it \textbf{complete}} if $m=n$.
+So each complete chain identifies a potential $0$-face, which is of particular interest because a $0$-face is a vertex.
+Complete chains, and thus potential vertices, can in turn be identified by permutations.